saran-sankar/blockchain-stocks/README.md

 5003 :trader
 5004 :company)

-run $npm install for adding the required node modules
+For adding the required node modules, run $npm install

-transaction procedure: trader gets receiving address from the company side (receiving_address.js) -> trader requests to buy stocks (trade.js) -> trader pays the company with their newly generated signature sender address (not the private key) -> company acknowledges the payment by signing with their secret key (acknowledge.js) -> miner verifies the transaction (verify.js) -> miner forges a new block with all verified transactions (mine.js) -> trader gets the ownership of the stocks and the right to claim using thier private key
+Transaction procedure: trader gets receiving address from the company side (receiving_address.js) -> trader requests to buy stocks (trade.js) -> trader pays the company with their newly generated signature sender address (not the private key) -> company acknowledges the payment by signing with their secret key (acknowledge.js) -> miner verifies the transaction (verify.js) -> miner forges a new block with all verified transactions (mine.js) -> trader gets the ownership of the stocks and the right to claim using thier private key

-// eg: node trade.js 200 AAPL a0bdbb8fa08647108cfbf6478bbfe09c
-node acknowledge.js <stock symbol (eg:NKE)> <sender address (eg: ef716131cd43471fbe2dded005588789)>

 (since the companies will have an automated transaction validation system, acknowledgement from the trader for receiving payment is not included.
 Instead, companies themselves send an automatic acknoledgement to the miners to complete the transaction)

+Execution of trade.js and acknowledge.js

+node trade.js <amount> <stock symbol(eg:NKE)> <sender address(eg: a0bdbb8fa08647108cfbf6478bbfe09c)>
+node acknowledge.js <stock symbol(eg:NKE)> <sender address(eg: ef716131cd43471fbe2dded005588789)>